pyOpenSci/lessons/running-code/execute-script.md

 (Windows Subsystem for Linux), gitbash, or some VSCode terminals.
 :::

-## Windows executables
+### Executing Python scripts on Windows

 If your Windows machine has Python registered as the default application associated with `.py` files, then any Python scripts can be run as commands.
 However, only one Python can be registered at a time, so all Python scripts run this way will use the same Python environment.

 Additionally, most Windows Python installs come with the [Python Launcher](https://docs.python.org/3/using/windows.html#python-launcher-for-windows).
 This launcher allows you to specify the version of Python to run and also can read shebang lines and emulate some of that behavior.
 This allows you to reuse shebang lines between Linux, macOS, and Windows systems.
 However, on Windows, the command must still be prefaced with another command (`py`).